 But, they don’t.
 They tell their story (no complaint there, we all have one) and rehash the trash.

 LGBTQ people and their families already have one foot out the door of churches, a large group of them will end their relationships with God altogether.

 Mr. Cook writes that not telling people about their homosexual sin has eternal consequences (p.168).
 Exclusionary, shaming, man-created teachings he supports also have not only far-reaching eternal consequences, but they also have earthly consequences too.
 I am continually disturbed by authors (Sean McDowell, Christopher Yuan) who need evidence of studies to prove that such teachings are doing damage to LGBTQ people.

 I know many of the non-affirming religious leaders.
 I know they have the intellectual capacity and skills to do the work.
-Most people won’t allow their strongly held viewpoints to be challenged.
+Most people won’t allow their strongly held-viewpoints to be challenged.
 It’s risky.
 There can be a significant loss.
 If a person plays at higher levels and they (and their family) make some or most of their income from books and speaking, they’ll no longer be invited to speak if they changed their views.
 Book sales will plummet.
 Reputations will suffer.
-There is a cost of correcting this injustice.
+There is a cost to correcting this injustice.

 But there is a far bigger cost to allowing it to stand.

-Yet still, please Christian leaders and pastors, authors, people in the pews, and mostly those who have LGBTQ people in your lives, invest in participating in one of the most important works of justice in the church today—the deconstruction of anti-gay theology.
+Yet still, please, Christian leaders and pastors, authors, people in the pews, and mostly those who have LGBTQ people in your lives, invest in participating in one of the most important works of justice in the church today—the deconstruction of anti-gay theology.

 Search my name on Youtube, I’ve done a two-part, five-hour substantial overview that greatly expands on some points I’ve contained in this review, start there.